Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: Small-noise approximation of the RP resonances,

 All deterministic solutions converge to the {\mk steady state} $x_*$ at the origin.
-An example of stochastic trajectory is represented in blue in Fig.~\ref{fig:artMixingEigVal}-(a) for $\delta = -1$ and $\epsilon = 0.4$ on top of the corresponding stationary density given by (\ref{eq:statDist}).
-As expected, the process wanders around $x_*$ although the maximum in density is slightly away from $x_*$, due to the additional drift term $\epsilon / (2r)$ in (\ref{eq:HopfSDEPolar}).
+An example of stochastic trajectory is represented in blue in Fig.~\ref{fig:artMixingEigVal}-(a) for $\delta = -1$, $\kappa = 1, \gamma = 4, \beta = 0.5$ and $\epsilon = 0.4$ on top of the corresponding stationary density given by~\eqref{eq:statDist}.
+As expected, the process {\mkr meanders near}, $x_*$, although the maximum in density is slightly away from $x_*$, due to the additional drift term $\epsilon / (2r)$ in~\eqref{eq:HopfSDEPolar}.
+The following proposition yields the small-noise expansion of the leading part of the spectrum of the SHE~\eqref{eq:HopfSDECart} for $\delta < 0$.
+The proof is given in Appendix~\ref{sec:proof_eigen_below} and relies on known results for the complex Ornstein-Uhlenbeck process~\cite{Metafune2002a,Chen2014}.